 The sternum, or breastbone, is connected to the clavicle (collar bones) by soft tissue.
 The joint where these two bones come together — the sternoclavicular joint — is the only joint that attaches the arm to the rest of the skeleton.

 The very top of the sternum is the manubrium.
 The ribs connect to the sternum in the front of the body, and the spine in the back.

 Bones are attached to bones by ligaments, and there is soft tissue between the bones, to create tension.
 A moderate amount of tension holds the body in place.
 Too much tension may cause stress.
 If there is too much stress the body may react.
 This reaction — the ligaments popping, a rib moving or cartilage breaking — could cause the sensation referred to as sternum cracking.

-If you feel the need to crack the sternum, or if it happens every time you back bend in yoga, you might be putting too much pressure on that specific place, Lasater said.
+If you feel the need to crack the sternum, or if it happens every time you back bend in yoga, you might be putting too much pressure on that specific place.
 The sound can be a sign that there is stress on the joint.
-Students who continually crack the body might consider if there is an actual benefit to the movement they are choosing or if a less aggressive posture is more supportive of the body.
-If the cracking becomes regular, Lasater recommends visiting a physical therapist or chiropractor.
+People who continually crack the body might consider if there is an actual benefit to the movement they are choosing or if a less aggressive posture is more supportive of the body.
 Other reasons for frequent cracking include past trauma, inflammation or arthritis.

 If you are experiencing sternum cracking and want it to end, begin by observing the postures that cause cracking.